-Our advisor, a wholly-owned subsidiary of our sponsor, was formed as a Delaware limited liability company in July 2014.
-Our Chairman of the Board, Chief Executive Officer and President, Mr. Brett C. Moody, indirectly owns our advisor.
-We rely on our advisor to manage our day-to-day activities and to implement our investment strategy.
+Moody National Advisor II, LLC, our advisor, and a wholly owned subsidiary of our sponsor, was formed as a Delaware limited liability company in July 2014.
+Our Chairman of the Board, Chief Executive Officer and President, Mr. Brett C. Moody, controls and indirectly owns our advisor.
+We will rely on our advisor to manage our day-to-day activities and to implement our investment strategy.

-Our advisor performs its duties and responsibilities as our fiduciary pursuant to an advisory agreement and, following the consummation of the mergers, pursuant to the amended and restated advisory agreement.
-Under the terms of the advisory agreement, or following the consummation of the mergers, the amended and restated advisory agreement, our advisor will use its best efforts, subject to the oversight, review and approval of our board of directors, to perform the following:
+Our advisor performs its duties and responsibilities as our fiduciary pursuant to an advisory agreement.
+Under the terms of the advisory agreement, our advisor will use its best efforts, subject to the oversight, review and approval of our board of directors, to perform the following:

-- participate in formulating an investment strategy and asset allocation framework consistent with achieving our investment objectives; - research, identify, review and recommend to our board of directors for approval investments in real estate assets and dispositions consistent with our investment policies and objectives; - structure the terms and conditions of transactions pursuant to which acquisitions and dispositions of real estate assets will be made; - actively oversee and manage our portfolio of real estate assets for purposes of meeting our investment objectives; - manage our day-to-day affairs, including financial accounting and reporting, investor relations, marketing, informational systems and other administrative services on our behalf; - select joint venture partners, structure corresponding agreements and oversee and monitor these relationships; - arrange for financing and refinancing of our real estate assets; and - recommend various liquidity events to our board of directors when appropriate.
+- participate in formulating an investment strategy and asset allocation framework consistent with achieving our investment objectives; - research, identify, review and recommend to our board of directors for approval investments in real estate assets and dispositions consistent with our investment policies and objectives; - structure the terms and conditions of transactions pursuant to which acquisitions and dispositions of real estate assets will be made; - actively oversee and manage our portfolio of real estate assets for purposes of meeting our investment objectives;

+- manage our day-to-day affairs, including financial accounting and reporting, investor relations, marketing, informational systems and other administrative services on our behalf; - select joint venture partners, structure corresponding agreements and oversee and monitor these relationships; - arrange for financing and refinancing of our real estate assets; and - recommend various liquidity events to our board of directors when appropriate.